GloverDonovan/webdev-bootcamp/guide/development_process.rst

 Working on the Bug
 ------------------

-Either someone will voluntarily take a bug, or, in the case of projects with assigned developers actively working on them, it will be assigned to a developer.
+Either someone will voluntarily take a bug, or it will be assigned to a developer actively working on the project.

 The process of fixing a bug involves: